MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/utilize-microsoft-cloud-protection-windows-defender-antivirus.md

 Cloud-delivered protection is enabled by default.
 However, you may need to re-enable it if it has been disabled as part of previous organizational policies.

 Organizations running Windows 10 E5 can also take advantage of emergency dynamic intelligence updates, which provide near real-time protection from emerging threats.
-When you turn cloud-delivered protection on, fixes for malware issues can be delivered via the cloud within minutes, instead of waiting for the next update.
+When you turn on cloud-delivered protection, fixes for malware issues can be delivered via the cloud within minutes, instead of waiting for the next update.

 >[!TIP]
 >You can also visit the Windows Defender Testground website at [demo.wd.microsoft.com](https://demo.wd.microsoft.com?ocid=cx-wddocs-testground) to confirm the feature is working and see how it works.